About Barry Strauss

-Professor Strauss is a recognized authority on leadership and the lessons that can be learned from the experiences of the greatest political and military leaders of the ancient world (Caesar, Hannibal, Alexander among many others).
+Bestselling author Barry Strauss is a classicist and a military and naval historian and consultant.
+He is a recognized authority on leadership and the lessons that can be learned from the experiences of the greatest political and military leaders of the ancient world, among them, Caesar, Hannibal, and Alexander.

 Professor Strauss has spent years researching and studying the leaders of the ancient world and has written and spoken widely of their mistakes and successes.
 He is also a widely acclaimed military and naval historian whose analyses of the strategies and campaigns of some of history’s great commanders reveal the successful rules of engagement that were true on the battlefield and resonate in today’s boardrooms and executive suites.

-Professor Strauss is a well-known television personality with appearances on The History Channel, The Discovery Channel, CNN, PBS, and Netflix.
+In recognition of his scholarship, he received Italy’s Lucio Colletti Journalism Prize for literature and he was named an Honorary Citizen of Salamis, Greece.
+Professor Strauss is a well-known television personality with appearances on The History Channel, Netflix, CNN, PBS and The Discovery Channel.
 He is the host of the popular podcast, "ANTIQUITAS: Leaders and Legends of the Ancient World," which is accessible on most platforms.

 2019, The Roman Empire, Season 3 [Caligula], Netflix